ngspipes/main/docs/Engine.md

 Pass: cloud123
 ```

-Open a terminal and type the command
+* Open a terminal and type the command

 ```
 /sbin/ifconfig
 ```
  and get the ip of Virtual Machine.

+* If necessary,  you may have to configure the ip of the Virtual Machine.
+For example
+``sudo ifconfig eth1 1§92.168.56.2``

-Now back to the host OS.
+* Now back to the host OS.
 If you try to execute the monitor the following message will be shown +

 ```
-"The environmental variable NGS4_CLOUD_MONITOR_CONFIGS needs to be defined with the path of the configuration file"
+"The environment variable NGS4_CLOUD_MONITOR_CONFIGS needs to be defined with the path of the configuration file"
 ```

-Therefore we need to first setup the configurations so that we can execute the monitor.
+* Therefore we need to first setup the configurations so that we can execute the monitor.
 In same directory where monitor.jar is, create a file named ```configs``` and open it.
 Now write on the file the following configurations: